magomimmo/modern-cljs/doc/tutorial-18.md

 * to recompile all the CLJS builds, and
 * to launch the ring server.

+> ATTENTION NOTE: Due to the massive compilation to be done you'll
+> probably incur in a `java.lang.RuntimeException:
+> java.lang.OutOfMemoryError` after few CLJS compilations.
+AFAIK this
+> issue is still to be resolved.
+But don't panic.
+Just relaunch the
+> `lein ompile` command and the compilation should terminate
+> successfully.

 ```bash
 # clean up
 lein clean